Gum Disease and Systemic Health: The Connection You Need to Know

 Remember, your oral health is a window to your overall health.
 By taking care of your gums, you’re not just preserving your smile – you’re investing in your long-term wellness.

 At Implant & Perio Center of Kansas, we’re committed to partnering with you on this journey to optimal oral and overall health.
-If you have any concerns about your gum health or would like to schedule a comprehensive periodontal evaluation, we encourage you to reach out to us.
+If you have any concerns about your gum health or would like to schedule a comprehensive periodontal evaluation, we encourage you to contact us.

 Together, we can work towards a healthier smile and a healthier you.
 Your path to better health starts with your gums – let’s take that first step today.